GiulianoPalazzi/giulianopalazzi.github.io/index.md

 # Don't Panic!! #
 And don't forget your towel

-Link to the source code [github](https://github.com/GiulianoPalazzi/giulianopalazzi.github.io) repo of this site\\
-Link to the source code of the undergrad student's jekyll/katex <a href="https://github.com/eric-chapdelaine/eric-chapdelaine.github.io" target="_blank">github</a> repo site\\
 They are here for the beginning phase of my website were I compare and try to achieve a similar setup but taylored to what I want\\
 So from now on this will
 become my sort of notes and blog website encompassing all of my interests that I can write about and also serving as a vault where I can store any good sources of knowledge or good ideas I have *every now and then.*
+**Now lets sit back enjoy and eat some [juicy gullasch](https://www.google.com/search?gs_ssp=eJzj4tTP1TcwzDI3LTJgdGDw4kgvzclJLE7OAABHzAae&q=gullasch&oq=gullasch&aqs=chrome.1.0i355i512j46i512j0i512l2j46i512j0i10i512l3.4758j1j7&sourceid=chrome&ie=UTF-8){:style="color: hotpink; text-decoration: none"}**

+Link to the source code [github](https://github.com/GiulianoPalazzi/giulianopalazzi.github.io) repo of this site\\
+Link to the source code of the undergrad student's jekyll/katex <a href="https://github.com/eric-chapdelaine/eric-chapdelaine.github.io" target="_blank">github</a> repo site\\

 Link to a copy of eric chapelalelala's note [here](/notes/math1341) to see if KaTeK and the javascript for minimising work\\
 Link to a copy of chemistry note [here](/uni/chem/the_atom) to see if KaTeK and the javascript for minimising work\\